keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 end
 ```

-Why not some other polymorphic functions?
+As well as other polymorphic functions:

 ```ocaml
 val prepend : 'a -> (| .. |) -> (| 'a, .. |)